Nadine2016/knative/deploy.md

 ### Deploying an application from console
 {: #deploy-app-console}

-The following steps describe how to deploy an application using the Coligo console.
+The following steps describe how to deploy an application by using the Coligo console.
 {: shortdesc}

 1. Access Coligo.